Slack

 File sharing

-Section titled “File sharing”Share files in Slack — your agent can read text files and images.
+Section titled “File sharing”Share files in Slack and the agent can access them:

 Limitations